Skip to main content

 • If in review, there are clearcut red flags, we will respectfully decline the deal.

-Standard Installer Action: Criteria
+Standard Installer Verifications: Minimum Criteria

 Regardless of the exact verification method used, Installers should reasonably cover core basics of the solar deal and common friction areas.
 In the event of an account being stipulated to review installer verification, LightReach will review for coverage of (but not limited to):

-1. Basic Info: Customer contact information, and the names & contact information of any family members included in the sale process (if applicable).
+1) Contact Info: Customer contact information, and the names & contact information of any family members included in the sale process (if applicable).

-2. System Basics: Including size, production
+2) System Basics: Including size, production

-3. Contract Basics: Including payment, escalator, term
+3) Contract Basics: Including payment, escalator, term

-4. Utility Bill Basics: Including that the customer will always have a utility bill, and that any electricity used beyond solar production will come from their utility.
+4) Utility Bill Basics: Including that the customer will always have a utility bill, and that any electricity used beyond solar production will come from their utility.

-5. No Incentives: That there were no incentives or material promises of any kind included in the contract.
+5) No Incentives: That there were no incentives or material promises of any kind included in the contract.

 Click to view additional tips & best practices